Issyanofsky/devops/linux/README.md

 ## grep

-  grep - search for specific patterns (using regular expressions) within files or input streams.
+  grep [options] pattern <source> - search for specific patterns (using regular expressions) within files or input streams.

   (grep 'pattern' file.txt) - Search for a word in a file

+  (grep "error" /var/log/syslog)

 # locations